TrivadisPF/data-mesh-hackathon/documentation/SetupShowcase.md

 mvn clean install schema-registry:register
 ```

-Now let's add the streamsets pipelines.
+Now let's add the StreamSets pipelines.
 Login to StreamSets and link the instance to a user.
-After that you can deploy the streamsets pipelines, perform
+After that you can deploy the StreamSets pipelines, perform

 ```bash
 cd $DATAPLATFORM_HOME/../../implementation/scripts